 1. You can pay off credit card debt in full

 If you have high credit card balances, a personal loan can help you pay off your credit card debt in full.
-This will not only give you the peace of mind that comes with being out of credit card debt, it might also increase your credit score.
+This action will not only give you the peace of mind that comes with being out of credit card debt, it might also increase your credit score.

 Keep in mind that using a personal loan to pay off your credit card debt isn’t the same thing as becoming debt-free.
 After you pay off your credit cards, you’ll still need to pay off your personal loan.
 However, paying off your high credit card balances, and saying goodbye to the high interest charges that accompany them, can be a huge financial relief, and is one of the biggest benefits of paying off debt with a personal loan.

 2. You’ll probably get a lower interest rate

-The average credit card interest rate is currently around 16 percent APR—but many of the best personal loan rates are closer to 6 percent APR.
-While your actual interest rate will depend on your credit score, the amount of money you plan to borrow and the terms of your loan, there’s a good possibility that a personal loan will have a much lower APR than your credit cards.
+The average credit card interest rate is currently around 20 percent APR — but the average personal loan rate is closer to 11 percent APR.
+While your actual interest rate will depend on your credit score, the amount of money you plan to borrow and the terms of your loan, there’s a good possibility that a personal loan will have a lower APR than your credit cards.

 If you take out a personal loan that has a lower interest rate than what you’re paying on your credit cards, you could save a lot of money in interest charges by using your personal loan to pay off your credit card debt.

 3. You’ll have one monthly payment

 Balancing multiple credit card payments every month can be difficult.
 Personal loans let you consolidate your debt into a single monthly payment.
-This can make it easier to plan ahead and set aside money for your monthly loan payment, which can also help you pay off your personal loan more quickly.
+This process can make it easier to plan ahead and set aside money for your monthly loan payment, which can also help you pay off your personal loan more quickly.

 Remember: The more money you put toward your loan payments every month, the more money you’ll save over time in interest charges.